 Classroom teaching experience under the supervision of an approved teacher.
 The student teaching experience will consist of two placements that may be of unequal periods of duration.
 One placement will be at the elementary level (grades K-5) and the other will be at the secondary level (grades 6-12).
 Prerequisite: Approval for student teaching.
-Classroom teaching experiences for physical education will be at the elementary level (K-4) and middle/secondary grades (5-12).
-Initial start date for the student-teaching semester follows school district calendars.
+Initial start date for the student teaching semester follows school district calendars.